 - Create a multimedia product on the issue under discussion.
 The creative product should stimulate critical reflection and dialogue through the use of music, film, personal stories, interviews, newspaper clippings, photos, art, and/or any other relevant material or resources.
 Students must be cognizant of any copyright issues that may arise in the use of these materials and credit materials as appropriate.
 Students will provide a copy of the e-file of the multimedia product to the instructor on the day of the presentation. - Choose one reading that will add to their classmates' understanding of the subject.
-A link to this reading will be posted on Blackboard by October 22.
+A link to this reading will be posted on Blackboard a week prior to seminar leadership assignment week.
+In addition, each group will include the assigned readings for the week (listed on schedule) and utilize in their multimedia product.
+ALL STUDENTS HAVE TO READ ASSIGNED READINGS FOR THE SEMINAR.